Built-In Gas Grills | Lion BBQ Direct

 What kind of warranty does Lion provide?

 Warranty applies to the original owner for residential use.
+What electrical power is required?

 How do I properly clean and maintain a Lion grill?